Gilbert Strang

-William Gilbert Strang (born November 27, 1934), usually known as simply Gilbert Strang or Gil Strang, is an American mathematician, with contributions to finite element theory, the calculus of variations, wavelet analysis and linear algebra.
+William Gilbert Strang (born November 27, 1934) is an American mathematician known for his contributions to finite element theory, the calculus of variations, wavelet analysis and linear algebra.
 He has made many contributions to mathematics education, including publishing mathematics textbooks.
-Strang is the MathWorks Professor of Mathematics at the Massachusetts Institute of Technology.
-He teaches Linear Algebra, Computational Science, and Engineering, Learning from Data, and his lectures are freely available through MIT OpenCourseWare.
+Strang was the MathWorks Professor of Mathematics at the Massachusetts Institute of Technology.
+He taught Linear Algebra, Computational Science, Engineering, Learning from Data, and his lectures are freely available through MIT OpenCourseWare.

+Strang popularized the designation of the Fundamental Theorem of Linear Algebra as such.

 Biography

 Strang was born in Chicago in 1934.
 His parents William and Mary Catherine Strang migrated to the USA from Scotland.
 He and his sister Vivian grew up in Washington DC and Cincinnati, and went to high school at Principia in St. Louis.